 If you don't have sufficient cash in savings to fund an adoption in full, ask yourself how you'll make up the difference.
 For example, you may choose to delay adopting until you've saved the full amount.
 Or, you may use your credit cards or take out a home equity loan for adoption expenses.

 If you're planning to finance any of your adoption costs, consider how long it will take you to pay the money back and the interest rate you'll pay.
-You may also want to look into consolidating debt with a 0% APR balance transfer or loan down the loan.
+You may also want to look into consolidating debt with a 0% interest rate balance transfer or loan.

 Finally, remember to factor in the Adoption Tax Credit to your budget calculations.
 This credit can put some of the money you spent on adoption back in your pocket at tax time.